 I was expecting my 1st paycheck from Google AdSense as I was about to reach the payout threshold.
 But last month on May 17, I was shocked to find only Public Service Advertisements (PSAs) on my blog.
 I logged into my AdSense Account & found the following message:

 “ Your pages are displaying Public Service Advertisements (PSAs) because you haven’t yet verified your PIN and/or phone number.
 See the Payment History page for more details ”

-Though there’s no direct way to reach Google AdSense support but there’s definitely a process in place.
+Though there’s no direct way to reach Google AdSense support, there’s definitely a process in place.
 Fortunately, they had activated a button named something like Contact Support on June 14.
-I pressed that button and I was surprised to find a reply from Google AdSense Support team on the very next day.
+I pressed that button and I was surprised to find a reply from the Google AdSense Support team on the very next day.

 The Support team has provided two options:

 - To review the payment address and rectify it (if any error) or change the address completely.

 - To reply that AdSense mail with attached scanned documents of address proof (for communication address mentioned in the account)